+It’s a good idea to confirm pricing with the facility you’re calling.
 If you’re planning far in advance, anticipate price increases by the time you contract with a venue.
-Once you’re definite about your location, lock in your fees in a contract, protecting yourself from possible rate increases later.
+Once you’re definite about your location, you should lock in your fees in a contract, protecting yourself from possible rate increases later.
 Make sure you ask about every service provided and are clear about all of the extras that can really add up.
 Facilities may charge you for tables, chairs, linens, plateware and silverware, glassware and additional hours.
 Don’t be surprised to see tax and service charges in fixed amounts applied to the total bill if the facility provides restaurant or catering services.
-Although it may seem redundant to include the phrase “tax and service charges are additional” in each entry, we find that most people forget (or just don’t want to accept the painful reality) that 23%–33% will be applied to the food and beverage total.
+Although it may seem redundant to include the phrase “tax, alcohol and service charge are additional” in each entry, we find that most people forget (or just don’t want to accept the painful reality) that 23–33% will be applied to the food and beverage total.

 Sometimes a deposit is nonrefundable—a fact you’ll definitely want to know if the deposit is a large percentage of the total bill.
 And even if it’s refundable, you still need to read the cancellation policy thoroughly.
-Also make sure you understand the policies that will ensure you get your cleaning and security deposit returned in full and again, get everything in writing.
+Make sure you understand the policies that will ensure you get your cleaning and security deposit returned in full and, again, get everything in writing.

 Carefully plan your menu with the caterer, event consultant or chef.
 Depending on the style of service and the type of food being served, the total food bill can vary dramatically—even if you’re getting quotes from the same caterer.
 If, for example, you’re having a multi-course seated meal, expect it to be the most expensive part of your event.

 Alcohol is expensive, too, and you may be restricted in what you can serve and who can serve it.
-A facility may not allow you to bring your own alcoholic beverages, and if it does it may limit you to wine or champagne.
+Some venues don’t allow you to bring your own alcoholic beverages, and even if they do permit it you may be limited to beer, wine or champagne.
 Many places discourage you from bringing your own (BYO) by charging an exorbitant corkage fee to remove the cork and pour.
 Other places have limited permits that don’t allow them to serve alcohol or restrict them from serving certain kinds; some will let you or the caterer serve alcohol, others require someone with a license.
 Make sure you know what’s allowed.
 Decide what your budget is for alcohol and determine what types you’re able to provide.
 And keep in mind that the catering fees you are quoted rarely include the cost of alcohol.
 If you provide the alcohol, make sure you keep your purchase receipts so you can return any unopened bottles.

 So how much will your event cost?
 Hopefully not more than you can afford!
 There are a lot of variables involved in coming up with an estimated total for your event.
 Just make sure you’ve included them all in your calculations and read all the fine print before you sign any contract.